exonum/exonum-doc/src/architecture/storage.md

 [`KeySetIndex`][key-set-index] implements a set.
 Any unique value can be stored just once.
 It wraps `BaseIndex`; the stored elements are inserted to the `BaseIndex` storage as `(key: item, value: null)`.
-While `ValueSetIndex` uses a hash as a key (which may coincide for different objects), the `KeySetIndex` put an entire binary object's serialization into a key.
+As the keys are ordered in the underlying storage engine, `KeySetIndex` provides a sorting over stored items.

 The following procedures are implemented: